What is Furoshiki?

 2. Bring the non-adjacent corners together covering the box.

-3. Fold one corner of the fabric tucking it under the box followed by folding and tucking the other one to align with edge of the gift.
+3. Fold one corner of the fabric and tuck it under the box.
+Do the same for the other corner.

 4. Bring the other two corners of the fabric around to the top of your gift box and tie once.